Table of Contents

 Step 5: Decide on Your Budget Approach

 When strategizing how to create a budget plan, there are seemingly endless options to choose from.
 Some common budgeting methods include zero-based budgeting, a rolling budget, a 50/20/30 model and the cash envelope system.
-There's even the "No-Budget Budget," as outlined by The Wall Street Journal.
+There's even the "No-Budget Budget".

 - A zero-based budget forces you to account for where every dollar goes.
 The premise with this form of budgeting is that every dollar has a job and is assigned a role, whether it's to pay specific bills, save for retirement or build your emergency fund.